galterdatalab/foundations-sequence-similarity/Exercise2.b-SpikeProteinBindingSiteOrthologs.md

     * We will change the databases and settings we want to change to find other species' proteins.
   * **Standard databases (nr, etc)**
   * **Database**: Reference proteins (refseq_protein)
+    * For today's example, using RefSeq proteins instead of the larger nr database will make the search go faster.
+However, we will miss some sequences (like the pangolin coronavirus spike protein which is mentioned in the manuscript).
+      * Also, RefSeq proteins with our limited numbers of hits should get us more results in other species besides human SARS-CoV-2.
   * **Organism**: Clear the COVID entry, and type "viruses".
 You can click either of the top 2 results (they're the same).
   * **Exclude**: Non-redundant RefSeq proteins (WP) and Uncultured/environmental samples
   * **Algorithm**: PSI-BLAST
   * **Expand Algorithm parameters**
-    * Set Max target sequences to 100
+    * Set Max target sequences to 500
-      * We might miss some species by limiting to 100, but this will make it faster.
-If I were doing this search for research purposes, I would keep 500 or 250.
     * Set **Max matches in a query range** to 20.
-This will winnow out the many many human SARS-CoV-2 sequences, and give us more species for comparison.
+This will winnow out the many, many human SARS-CoV-2 sequences that are part of the viruses, and give us more species for comparison.
+      * This is a necessary step that has arisen from the addition to so many COVID sequences in the databases.
+Using the clustered nr experimental database won'g even help here, because each COVID sequence is its own "cluster".
     * Set the **Matrix** to BLOSUM45 - this is because there is low sequence similarity between some coronavirus species, but the literature suggests that this binding region is similar in different types of coronaviruses (and other viruses) for binding host proteins.
     * Filter for low complexity regions.
     * Leave everything else as-is.